Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Announcing that “we will have a new ballistic missile test in the near future that will be a thorn in the eyes of our enemies,” Iranian President Hassan Rouhani unveiled a new missile, known as the Fateh 313, during a press conference for Iran’s Defense Industry Day on August 22, 2015.
 The missile has a range of 310 miles and is one of the most accurate missiles in the Iranian arsenal.
 During the press conference, Rouhani proudly proclaimed, “We will buy, sell and develop any weapons we need and we will not ask for permission or abide by any resolution for that.
 We can negotiate with other countries only when we are powerful.
 If a country does not have power and independence, it cannot seek real peace” (Reuters, August 22, 2015).

 The Iranian Fars News agency published pictures and video of an underground Iranian missile testing facility on October 14, 2015, offering a fleeting glimpse into what lies in the secret tunnels under Iran’s mountains.
-Footage released by the news agency showed IRGC soldiers standing with large missiles in a facility reportedly dug over 1,600 feet into the side of a mountain.
-(CNN, October 15, 2015) You can find the video below.
+Footage released by the news agency showed IRGC soldiers standing with large missiles in a facility reportedly dug over 1,600 feet into the side of a mountain (CNN, October 15, 2015).

 Iran test-fired a North Korean BM-25 Musudan ballistic missile on July 11, 2016, which exploded shortly after launch.